givemepower8/Phaser3Practices/docs/COC.md

 8 housing space, attack speed 1.8s, move speed: 24, range: 0.5 tile

-Valkyries can be a killer squad to destroy one condensed area.
+A group of valkyries can be a killer squad to destroy one condensed area.

 Moving fast makes valkyrie very hard to control.
 Don't deploy valkyrie too soon.
 Only if the walls are opened enough, the area close to the core is a great battle field for valkyries.
 For bases with lots of compartments, use golem, wizards and wall breakers for the first wave to open walls as deep as can to get close to the core.
 Then deploy valkyries for the second wave so valkyries will not move out the inside base.
 If deployed too soon, they would finish the compartment quickly and move on, in most of the cases they will go out the core and circle around the outside base.
 Also if deployed too soon, at the beginning of the battle, if the opponent has high level walls, valkyries swarm together which makes them vulnerable to splash damage, giant bomb.